 Murder charge for Virginia man in attack on Muslim girl

-Torres has been charged with murdering a 17-year-old Reston girl who was reported missing.
+Jurors will soon begin trying to decide the fate of a white former University of Cincinnati police officer in his murder retrial.
 A 22-year-old Virginia man is charged with murder in an attack on a group of Muslim girls returning from breakfast to an all-night prayer session at their mosque.

 Add your comments below